Transit of Venus Program

 Planetarium & Air/ Space Museum in Mishawaka, Indiana.

-The server space for this website is courtesy of the Office of Space Science (OSS) Center for Education and Outreach at DePaul University.
+The server space for this website is courtesy of the then- Office of Space Science (OSS) Center for Education and Outreach at DePaul University.

 http://analyzer.depaul.edu/paperplate/Transit%20of%20Venus/Internet%20caveat.htm